w-winter/eurorack/stages/README.md

 - Pot controls the **volume** in the mix
 - Slider and CV input sets the **harmonic ratio** in relation to the root pitch

-This way is possibile to modulate (and therefore sequence) the harmonics with external CV.
+This way it is possible to modulate (and therefore sequence) the harmonics with external CV.

+The frequency range in this mode can be controlled just as with the normal harmonic oscillator mode (hold leftmost button and move leftmost slider).

 Changelog